 10.2.
 Rules for the Assessment of Behaviour and Lowered Behaviour Grades

-behaviour assessment is based on compliance with the School Rules, principles of good conduct, and respect for others and property;
+behavioural assessment is based on compliance with the School Rules, principles of good conduct, and respect for others and property;

-final assessment of behaviour is decided by the Pedagogical Council at the end of each semester;
+the final assessment of behaviour is decided by the Pedagogical Council at the end of each semester;

 legal guardians are always informed of the possibility of lowering the behaviour grade.

-Behaviour grades:
+Behavioural grades:

 1 – very good: complies with School Rules; any breaches are isolated and resolved by a warning;